 Leonard Karikoga Zhakata

 Leonard Zhakata was born on 10 February 1968.
 He is the only boy in a family of seven children.
 He grew up in Rusape where as a child he was exposed to the liberation war against the Ian Smith regime.
 He then became one of the smallest war collaborators at a very young age.

 Zhakata grew up with a passion for music that can be stretched as far as his primary school days at Shiri Yedenga School in Harare's Glen Norah suburb.
-He used to sneak from home and play music with his primary school mates.
+He used to sneak from home and play music with his primary schoolmates.
 At the tender age of thirteen, he defied the odds by composing his first-ever song "Baba Samson".
-Professionally,he started singing with the Maungwe Brothers, comprosing of him and his cousin, Thomas Makion.
+Professionally, he started singing with the Maungwe Brothers, comprising of him and his cousin, Thomas Makion.
 The duo went on to release two albums in the late 1980s before splitting to pursue solo careers.
 That is when Zhakata rose to prominence with his 1994 solo album “Maruva Enyika”, which spawned the huge hit “Mugove” and sold more than 120 000 copies.
 Later he named his music “ZORA” (“Zhakata Original Rhythms of Africa”) which is his trademark. in 2009, together with Virginia Mukwesha launched what they called Zombi.
 This simply means “Zora Meets Mbira”.
 The two then went on to release a ten track album which is a real fusion of the two beats of mbira and sungura.
 After a wanning career, the talented musican came back in 2013 with his latest album 'Zvangu Zvaita'.
-The six track album is nothing short of his lyrical prowess.
 One of the songs on the album made it to National FM's top 40.

 In 2017 he walked away with $2 500 for claiming top position on Radio Zimbabwe's Coca-Cola Top 50 music chart, $2 000 for earning second position and $1 500 for also getting position number three.
 Zhakata had the top 3 songs on the chart.